Predictors of Upward Mobility for Fresno, California

 Access to Health Services: Ratio of population per primary care physician

-Source (County): US Department of Health and Human Services, Health Resources and Services Administration, Area Health Resources File, 2020-21 (via County Health Rankings, 2022).
-(Time period: 2019)
+Source (County): US Department of Health and Human Services, Health Resources and Services Administration, Area Health Resources File, 2021 (using 2021-2022, 2022-2023 files) (using American Medical Association Physician Masterfile).
+(Time period: 2021)

 Notes (County): The ratio represents the number of people served by one primary care physician in a county.
 It assumes the population is equally distributed across physicians and does not account for actual physician patient load.
 Missing values are reported for counties with population greater than 2,000 and 0 primary care physicians.
 The metric does not include nurse practitioners, physician assistants, or other primary care providers who are not physicians.